 Lexington Brewing Company.
 Located in Lexington, this bourbon distillery also produces beer.
 Lexington Brewing Company offers a wide variety of tours as well as a mixology class.

 Kentucky Bourbon Trail in 1 Day: Follow day #1, where you get a great overview of the distilling process and get to visit three distilleries in Louisville.
 Sleep in Louisville.

 Kentucky Bourbon Trail in 2 Days: Follow days #1 and #2.
 If you like the idea of getting out of Louisville for the day, I recommend day #1 plus day #4 (the Best of Bardstown) or day #5 (Maker’s Mark and the Kentucky Cooperage).
 Sleep in Louisville.

 Kentucky Bourbon Trail in 3 Days: Follow days #1 and #2.
-Take your pick from day #4 (the Best of Bardstown), day #5 (Maker’s Mark and the Kentucky Cooperage), or day #6 (Woodford Reserve, Wild Turkey and Four Roses).
+Take your pick from day #4 (the Best of Bardstown), day #5 (Maker’s Mark and the Kentucky Cooperage), or day #6 (Woodford Reserve, Wild Turkey, Four Roses, and maybe Wilderness Trail).
 Sleep in Louisville.

 Kentucky Bourbon Trail in 4 Days: Follow days #1 and #2.
 Sleep in Louisville.
 Follow day #4 and #5, sleeping in either Bardstown or Louisville.

 Kentucky Bourbon Trail in 5 Days: Follow our Kentucky Bourbon Trail itinerary for four days, and add on day #6 (Woodford Reserve, Wild Turkey, and Four Roses).